nytimes/Register/README.md

 **Step 0:** Register needs a configuration file that declares mock purchases, subscriptions and users that you will be testing against.

 Here's a sample that we use at NYTimes.
-The format needs to be the same as below when creating your own fake purchases
+The format needs to be the same as below when creating your own fake purchases.
+This JSON file (`register.json`) will be pushed to your SDCard on installation of the companion app.
 ```json
 {
 	"skus": {